 Writer | Musician | Producer

-Rich Kern is a Chicago area writer and music producer, using mediums of song, poetry, short story, plays, instrumentals, and sound effects.
+Rich Kern is a Chicago area writer and music producer, working in mediums of plays, songs, poetry, instrumentals, and sound effects.
 Kern's written works have appeared in magazines and online publications, as poetry contest winners, and performed at theatres and in art galleries.
-Kern has composed and performed live music on guitar, bass, vocals, and drumkits in theatre, rock bands, ensembles, and as a solo artist.
+Kern has composed and performed music on guitar, bass, vocals, and drumkits for theatre, rock bands, ensembles, and as a solo artist.

 (Story) A carnival worker tries to expose the secrets of his rival, who is a magician.